zydou/arti/doc/dev/notes/hssvc-high-level-apis.md

 ####
 # These options are about setting limits on concurrency and
-# introdution rate.
+# introduction rate.
 ####

 # This option is a (rate,burst) tuple that we should send to
 # the introduction point to configure how many introduction
 # requests it accepts.
-I'm open to a bettter way to
+I'm open to a better way to
 # specify these.
 rate_limit_at_intro = [ 100, 500 ]